nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

         1. Expected: Information regarding the build is displayed.
 7. Exporting the build.
     1. Test case: `export`
-        1. Expected: The build is exported to text file located in data folder which will contain the name of the build, its components and relevant information.
+        1. Expected: The build is exported to text file located in data/export folder which will contain the name of the build, its components and relevant information.
 8. Returning to Build Management mode.
     1. Test case: `back`